Chiswell Street Dining Rooms | Barbican Brasserie

 Particularly if you’re on Chiswell Street.

-NOTE: Chiswell Street Dining Rooms is open all week.
-You can find out more and book via their website HERE.
+NOTE: Chiswell Street Dining Rooms is open Tuesday – Sunday.
+You can book a table HERE.

 Fancy something a little quirkier?
 Check out our guide to the most unusual restaurants in London.